Divy-1729/TARS.help/README.md

 ## Navigating this Repository

 ### Datasets
-Contains the datasets we use to train the models.
+Contains the datasets I used to train the models.

 ### NLP Backend
 Preliminary diagnosis of patient condition through conversation.